 - Courses are offered in the late afternoon/evening Monday-Thursday in fall & spring on the Fairfax campus every other week, and online on alternating weeks.
 In the summer they are offered Monday-Friday in the evening and some Saturdays 9am to noon, also alternating with online.

 - Off-site regional cohort courses are offered in the late afternoon/evening Monday-Thursday.
 They are taught in a hybrid model of face-to-face and online instruction.

 - Our online courses are fully online; they are taught in an asynchronous format with classes on a set cohort schedule.

 - On average, students take 1-2 courses per semester.

 - The content of the courses is exactly the same.

 - Cohort classes are on a set schedule and classes meet at an off-site location, such as a local high school.
 Students are locked into a 15-20% tuition discount based on the enrollment in the cohort.
 Classes are taught in a hybrid format of face-to-face and online instruction.

-- Campus students have more flexibility in terms of when they take their classes and in what order.
-All campus classes are held at the Fairfax campus and are taught face-to-face.
+- Hybrid students have more flexibility in terms of when they take their classes and in what order.
+All hybrid classes are held at the Fairfax campus when in person and online on alternating weeks.

 - Information on loans, assistantships, fellowships, and other types of financial aid is available in the Office of Student Financial Aid which can be reached via telephone at 703.993.2353 or on the web at http://financialaid.gmu.edu.

 - CEHD offers the Virginia Educator discount.
-For additional information go to the CEHD web at https://cehd.gmu.edu/admissions/funding-sources-discounts/educator-tuition-discount.
+Visit this page for additional information.

 - For more information on funding your graduate program you may also go to https://studentaid.ed.gov/sa/.